World Disability Day: We need empowerment not sympathy, PLWDs

 Speaking on their resolve towards improving the lots of the persons living with disabilities, the Publicity Secretary of the Abuja2 Chapter of NAS, Barrister Charles Ndukwe, flanked by the coordinator of the interactive session, Augustine Ukaegbu, said the essence of the interaction was to remind government of their primary responsibilities towards those with disabilities.

-He said that it was part of its Corporate Social Respobsibilities and humanistic ideals to carter for the less priviledged in the society.
+He said that it was part of its Corporate Social Responsibilities and humanistic ideals to carter for the less privileged in the society.

-He said, “You are part of the nation and part of the internarional community.
+He said, “You are part of the nation and part of the international community.
 You should not be discouraged in whatever condition you find yourselves.”